tus/TUSKit/README.md

 An iOS client written in `Objective-C` for [tus resumable upload protocol](http://tus.io/).

+## Swift Rewrite
+The library is currenlty being rewritten in Swift.
+Check the `swift-development` branch and [this issue](https://github.com/tus/TUSKit/issues/65) for discussion.

 ## Pull Requests
 Pull requests are always welcome!
 However, please submit a PR to the `development` branch in order to keep the `master` branch match up with the `TUSKit` pod at all times.